A-level: BBB preferably including a science subject (biology, human biology, chemistry, maths, physics or social sciences, such as psychology).

 Read about visas, immigration and other information in International students.
 We recommend that international students apply as early as possible to ensure that they have time to apply for their visa.

 We shortlist applicants against agreed criteria, using the information you submit on your UCAS form only.
-This includes matching your academic profile, both achieved and predicted grades, to the academic entry requirements for the programme.
+You must meet the academic entry requirement for the programme.
+Your academic background and personal statement help us to assess your interest in the academic subject and are an important part of the process.

 Your personal statement is an important part of the shortlisting process, as it help us to assess your interest in adult nursing, and gives us an idea of the transferable skills which you will bring to our nursing programme.
 The reference you provide on the UCAS form must also support your application, this should be an academic reference, which also includes a statement which attests to (your) character and good standing.